What is a reborn doll? The art, meaning and magic behind realistic dolls

 No two reborns are ever the same.
 That’s part of their magic.

-For many people, the first time they hold a reborn doll is unexpected.
+For many people exploring what a reborn doll really is, the first time they hold one is unexpected.
 Even if they’ve seen photos or watched videos, the experience of actually cradling one is different.
 Something shifts.
 The weight is real.
 The softness is real.
 And often — the emotions are real, too.

 Some people cry.